bstaruk/starbase/template/README.md

 ### Building for Production

-Use `npm run build` in the project root to run a production build.
+Run `npm run build` in the project root to run a production build.

-Production builds compile & minify project assets into `/dist` for deployment.
+Production builds compile & minify your assets into `/dist` for distribution and/or integration into whatever codebase you'll be using these assets in.

 ```bash
 npm run build
 ```